trsrathnayaka/trsrathnayaka/README.md

 I'm currently studying in BSc honours Software Engineering degree programme at NSBM Green University

-Skills: JAVA / C / JS / HTML / CSS / Flutter / figma /
+Skills: JAVA / C / JS / HTML / CSS / Flutter / figma / web development

 Here are some ideas to get you started:
 - 🔭 I’m currently working on this page.